Топ-100

 Enjoy!

 The second piano concerto by Tchaikovsky, you listened to today before the intermission, was first performed outside of Russia - in New York, in the autumn of 1882.
 It was performed in Russia only in 1883 by Sergei Ivanovich Taneyev, the first student of Tchaikovsky.
 It is also worth mentioning that it was Taneev who received the first large gold medal of the Moscow Conservatory.
-The Concert was conducted by the founder of the first Russian conservatory, Anton Grigorievich Rubinstein.
+The Concert was conducted by the founder of the first Russian conservatory, Anton Rubinstein.

 The second part will give us the author's reading of the Piano Concert, which is being played these days at the Olympic Games in China.
 Last year it was performed at many international sports' competitions.
 This music was listened to by hundreds of millions of sports' fans, to many of them, it was the first touch of classical music in their lives.
 I wish our athletes to gain more victories at the Olympic Games!